lexanth/graphql-mocky/README.md

 - Mock list
   Use `mockList(10)` or `mockList(1, 5)` to control the number of items in a list (otherwise random)
 - Functions
   If using a `.js` format for config, you can specify a function which will be called automatically

+## `path`

+The URL path to run at.
+Defaults to `/graphql`.

+## `healthcheck`

+Adds a healthcheck endpoint to the server.
+This will respond to HTTP GET requests.
+Disabled by default.

+### `healthcheck.path`

+URL path for the healthcheck endpoint.

+### `healthecheck.result`

+What to send back to the healthcheck endpoint.

 <!-- configstop -->